lawrenceevalyn/THE-DISS/README.md

 ## January 18, 2018

+A whole bunch of new titles from Cambridge UP that look interesting and relevant!
+Especially John Mee's book on the 1790s, which is almost perfectly apropos!!

+## January 17, 2018

 I know exactly what I need to do for several weeks of work in a row, I just need to go and **do** it...

 ## January 6, 2018